-The sub-surface and cage-bottom data have a less distinct tidal component than the near-bed data.
-This is commonly found as these data are more subject to the effects of wind stress; evidenced by the more meandering cumulative velocity vectors.
-The near bed data does have unusually high residual speeds, particularly laterally, and high mean speed in general (almost as high as the sub-surface data).
-Tide in the area appears to be dominantly N as shown by the cumulative velocity vector plot (Figure 6.1) and the tidal ellipse major axes.
+The sub-surface data has a less distinct tidal component than the near-bed and cage-bottom data.
+This is commonly found as at this depth the current is more subject to the effects of wind stress; evidenced by the more meandering cumulative velocity vector.
+The near bed data does have unusually high residual speed and high mean speed in general.
+Tide in the area appears to be dominantly West as shown by the cumulative velocity vector plot (Figure 6.1) and the tidal ellipse major axes.
 The near bed's stronger southwestern component might be due to the effect of the bathymetry of the area, which slopes downwards in this direction.
 The tidal ellipse major axes determined from the current direction records is consistent with flows predominantly running parallel to the shape of the coastline and the general bathymetry of the area.

-At the near-bed cell, 89% data were below the SEPA resuspension threshold of 9.5 cm s-1.
+At the near-bed cell, 81% data were below the SEPA resuspension threshold of 9.5 cm s-1.
 This suggests that some solid waste from the site will be transported away from its initial deposition position; what movement there may be is likely to be to the southwest, as evidenced in the cumulative vector plot (Figure 6.1).